SpiralOutDotEu/zk_whitelist/README.md

 > **DISCLAIMER**: This code and presentation is preliminary, **unaudited** and subject to revision.
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND.

+## Benefits

+* **No On-chain Updates Required**: Whitelisting new addresses does not require any on-chain updates.
+Just run the proofs command with the new addresses file.
+* **Constant Proof Size**: The proof size remains constant regardless of the number of addresses, ensuring efficiency and scalability.

 ## Requirements

 To utilize this tool, ensure that the following are installed on your system: